Frequently ask questions

 Your pupillary distance (PD) is the measurement of the distance between your pupils.

 Most people have an astigmatism.
 If you have an astigmatism on your Rx, we can make glasses that will correct it.

 Yes!
 We offer both.
 If you have ADD or NV-ADD on your Rx, you can get lined bifocals or unlined progressive glasses.

 Ordering single vision distance glasses through Vazeer is easy!
-Once you have selected a frame, click “Order Glasses” and follow the below steps:
+Once you have selected a frame, click “Select your lens” and follow the below steps:

 1. First, indicate that you would like distance glasses by selecting “Single Vision” from the Prescription Type dropdown.

 2. Next, you’ll need to input a Single or Dual PD (pupillary distance) under the Pupillary Distance dropdown.
 Check your prescription to see if your doctor measured it and wrote it down.
 If not, you’ll need to measure it yourself.

 3. The last step is to enter the distance prescription for the right eye(OD) and left eye(OS).
 Most glasses prescriptions are considered distance single vision unless your doctor noted it was for reading or computer.